ebelious/Self-Hosted/Linux Enterprise Account.md

-Change hostname of device to include the domain of the AD
+Change hostname of device to include the domain of the AD (use your own domain info)

 - ex: hostname.home.local
 	`sudo hostnamectl set-hostname <hostname>`